NguyenVuAnNhan/USYD_note/SOFT2412/Product backlog.md

 - [ ] View scrolls

 - [ ] Download scrolls
+	- [ ] Set up a temp folder
+	- [ ] Ask for a path to copy the file to

 - [ ] Search filters
 	- [ ] uploader ID